Tanzania—Culture, Wildlife, and Activism

 - Develop independent study projects based on your interests and skills that directly support Maasai empowerment.

-- Lebanon—Crisis in the Environment (Summer Abroad)
+- Science and Society in the Middle East (Summer Abroad)

 - Environmental Justice in Indigenous Ecuador (Summer Abroad)